sgmurphy/wordpress-plugins/wp-recipe-maker/readme.txt

 6. Fully compatible with the Classic Editor.

 == Changelog ==
+= 9.4.0 =
+* Feature: Shoppable Recipes with Walmart powered by eMeals
+* Feature: Import recipes from WP Delicious
+* Feature: Include reviews in recipe metadata
+* Feature: Use recipe slug in print URL
+* Feature: Change date when recipe post type is set to public
+* Feature: Optionally set pin button to pin any image on the page
+* Improvement: Recognize equipment amounts during import from text
+* Improvement: Allow text block with only header text set
+* Improvement: Better replacement of blocks imported from other plugins
+* Improvement: Ability to cache API requests by non-logged in users
+* Fix: Editing comment rating stars when editing comments
+* Fix: External recipe roundup image pinning setting affecting own posts
+* Fix: Assigning parent post when using Site Origin Page Builder
+* Fix: Sanitization of recipe roundup credit attribute
+* Fix: Prevent Rank Math sitemap generation from timing out

 = 9.3.1 =
 * Improvement: Consistency of spacing in recipe notes
 * Fix: Prevent PHP error when using old versions of Yoast SEO